TitanSnow/tdj/README.md

 	make

 ### For Windows
-Install Cygwin including gcc, make and git, then all things will go as same as Linux.
+Install Cygwin including gcc, g++, make and git, then all things will go as same as Linux.